 Specify whether to show only incoming, only outgoing or all items.

-The substring search of the All Names and Name field can be
+The substring search of Search in names field can be customized in

 *company matches all names ending in

 company.
 The matching is case

 * to the front and end of a term automatically,

 The query string for full text search is very powerful.
 Docspell currently supports Apache SOLR as full text search backend, so you may want to have a look at their documentation on query syntax for a in depth guide.

 ?matches any single character,

 ~to a term, results in a fuzzy search (search this term and similiar spelled ones)